-This wing had been stationed at Dalhart, Texas under the recent command, September 10, 1943, of Brigadier General Frank A. Armstrong, Jr..
-Armstrong, who was promoted to Brigadier General, February 8, 1943, had recently returned from overseas duty with impressive combat experience in B-17s before arriving at Dalhart and AAAFld.
-He commanded the 306th Bomb Group, 8th Air Force, Thurleigh, UK, January 4, 1943 to February 17, 1943.
+This wing had been stationed at Dalhart, Texas under the recent command, September 10, 1943, of Brigadier General Frank A. Armstrong, Jr. Armstrong, who was promoted to Brigadier General, February 8, 1943, had recently returned from overseas duty with impressive combat experience in B-17s before arriving at Dalhart and AAAFld.
+As a Colonel, he commanded the 306th Bomb Group, 8th Air Force, Thurleigh, UK, January 4, 1943 to February 17, 1943.
 (The novel, movie and television series, "Twelve O'Clock High," was based on the fictional 918th Bomb Group (B-17) stationed in England.
-The principal character of the novel, Brigadier General Frank Savage, was patterned after Brigadier General Frank A. Armstrong, Jr.).
+The principal character of the novel, Brigadier General Frank Savage, was patterned after Brigadier General Frank A. Armstrong, Jr).
 Armstrong continued to excel in leadership positions after transferring to Grand Island, Nebraska in May 1944.

 In addition to the base commanders already mentioned, Lt.
 Colonel Leo J. Leeburn became base commander in October of 1943.
 He paid special recognition to the 700-plus civil service workers at the base in early December.
 Base officials also presented ribbons to 246 civilians having 6-months service-time by November 1, 1943.
 The recognition service was held, December 8, 1943, at the newly completed Civic Auditorium in Ardmore.
 Leeburn's command was brief as he was replaced by Colonel Donald W. Eisenhart in December.
 Colonel Eisenhart opened the base to civilians, February 11, 1944, to view a B-17 up close, visit selected buildings, and watch a bombing demonstration.
 Sub-freezing temperature and ten-plus-mph winds limited the crowd to an estimated 5,000 visitors.
 After approximately five months, Eisenhart was transferred to Dalhart, Texas and was replaced, May 1, 1944, by Lt.
 Colonel Hudson H. Upham.
 Civilians got another opportunity to visit the base, August 1, 1944, on the 37th anniversary of the Army Air Force.
 Attendance was lower than on previous opportunities to visit the base.